IISRI in the Media

 A preliminary project resulting from collaboration between Deakin and General Dynamics IT is the 'Haptically-Enabled' Hot Fire Trainer program that has been developed for the US and Australian Defence Departments, nuclear industry and fire fighters.
 The system enables trainees to experience realistic training scenarios in a safe synthetic environment.

-Go Aussie 'OzBot' - CISR Robocop's on Active Duty
+Go Aussie 'OzBot' - IISRI Robocop's on Active Duty

 They may not look like Robocop, but the Deakin-designed OzBots are proving tough and fearless allies for a growing number of Australian law enforcement agencies.